 Escrow accounts need not be established for loans secured by shares in a cooperative; or for insurance related to loans secured by condominium units, where the condominium association has an obligation to the condominium unit owners to maintain a master policy insuring condominium units.

-The Credit Union may also qualify for an exemption to the Escrow requirement if they have assets under $10 million (adjusted annually), originated 1,000 or fewer loans secured by a first lien on a principal dwelling during the preceding calendar year, extended credit in a rural or underserved area, and have not (along with affiliates) maintained an escrow account except for those established for HPMLs when required to do so or after consummation as an accommodation to a distressed consumer
+The Credit Union may also qualify for an exemption to the Escrow requirement if they have assets under $10 million (adjusted annually, $12.179 million for 2025), originated 1,000 or fewer loans secured by a first lien on a principal dwelling during the preceding calendar year, extended credit in a rural or underserved area, and have not (along with affiliates) maintained an escrow account except for those established for HPMLs when required to do so or after consummation as an accommodation to a distressed consumer.

 Lenders or servicers may permit a consumer to cancel the escrow account only in response to a consumer’s dated written request to cancel the escrow account that is received no earlier than five (5) years after consummation.